top of page

 ● Keeps a track of all the rewards programs and partnerships established

-● Manages all fundraising efforts at conferences
+● Manages all fundraising efforts.

 ● Manages all marketing efforts of the association including social media, email

-marketing, list serves, and public relations
+marketing, list serves, and public relations.

 ● Publishes electronic or paper newsletter quarterly with the help of the Board of